rbnpi/MusicalBoxMasquerade/ReadMe.md

 I am producing this as a repository so that the folder of samples can be easily included to enable users to have a complete system.

-You should locate the samples in a suitable position on your cokmputer and then adjust the path in the program where indicated.
+You should locate the samples in a suitable position on your computer and then adjust the path in the program where indicated.

 Robin Newman, August 2023